rmmh/abbrase/README.md

 #Abbrase#

 Abbrase is an abbreviated passphrase generator.
 An abbrase is one of the passwords it produces.
+It generates a password and a phrase like "phyeigdolrejutt" and "physical eight dollars rejected utterly".

 Creating secure passwords is easy.
 Remembering them is hard.
 [Pwgen](http://sourceforge.net/projects/pwgen/) makes them memorable though prounouncability.
 XKCD [suggests](http://xkcd.com/936/) using a series of random common words, but memorizing series of unrelated words can be difficult, and typing long phrases can be tedious.